 7. Frame the Pricing Model

-Framing your pricing model is your first step towards deciding the ways to get a return on investments.
+Framing your pricing model is your first step toward deciding the ways to get a return on investments.
 Oftentimes, the pricing model has also been termed a revenue model.
 It will also influence how your software will kick start in the market and how popular it will be.
 But most importantly, your pricing model should be in line with your audiences’ paying capacity.